Number Of Trades, Volume or Range Bar Charts Do Not Match Setting or Are Not Accurate or Are Inconsistent

-When the underlying data records in a data file are not a single tick and you are using Tick or Volume Charts, then one issue you may notice is that the bars in the chart may seem to repeat and be the same at various locations.
-This is due to the record splitting that occurs to make each bar a certain Number of Ticks or Volume.
+When the underlying data records in a data file are not a single tick and you are using Number of Trades or Volume Charts, then one issue you may notice is that the bars in the chart may seem to repeat and be the same at various locations.
+This is due to the record splitting that occurs to make each bar a certain Number of Trades or Volume.

-You may also notice repeating bars with Volume based bars even with tick by tick data if you have a low Volume setting per bar or there is a very large volume for an individual tick.
-This is because if a single tick data record has a volume that exceeds the Volume setting for your bars, you will see it be split and repeat.
+You may also notice repeating bars with Volume based bars even with tick by tick data if you have a low Volume setting per bar or there is a very large volume for an individual trade.
+This is because if a single trade data record has a volume that exceeds the Volume setting for your bars, you will see it be split and repeat.

 In addition to doing what is recommended in the General Information and Related Settings section on this page, one solution is to select Chart >> Chart Settings and disable the Split Data Records option.

-Our other supported services might be OK, although they may not always deliver you the most accurate charts of these types.
-It is only a matter of what you are comfortable with.
-The most important thing to keep in mind is that Tick (Number of Trades), Volume and Range bar charts are very sensitive to the underlying data you are using.
-And the problem you may experience with them is not due to a problem with Sierra Chart, but the underlying data from the service you are using.
+It is important to understand that Number of Trades, Volume and Range bars are very sensitive to the underlying data you are using.
+And the problem you may experience with them is not due to a problem with Sierra Chart, rather the underlying data from the Data or Trading service you are using.

 Another issue is that exchanges may bundle many trades into one.
-Therefore, Tick (Number of Trades) bar charts are not necessarily representative of the actual volume of trading activity.
+Therefore, Number of Trades bars are not necessarily representative of the actual volume of trading activity.
 Generally this is true.
 Although, it is not 100% precise.